 An example of managing a transition risk is in our approach to complying with the Minimum Energy Efficiency Standards (MEES) regulations, that aim to reduce GHG emission from buildings by setting minimum Energy Performance Certificate (EPC) ratings.
 We identified this as potential regulatory change well ahead of implementation, and developed a plan to ensure compliance and avoid any adverse business impacts that non-compliance could bring such as fines, enforcement action and reputational damage.
 This included obtaining approval to undertake a full update of all EPCs across the portfolio and developing contingency plans for different likely requirements of the regulations ahead of them being finalised.
 We also took a strategic decision to combine this with surveys and analysis to simultaneously comply with the requirements of the separate Energy Savings Opportunities Scheme (ESOS).
-Several properties were identified as being at risk of MEES non-compliance before the 2018 deadline.
+Several properties were identified as being at risk of MEES non-compliance, so appropriate solutions were developed and capex approval obtained for energy performance improvements, enabling full compliance before the 2018 deadline.
 In addition ESOS findings were used to develop a further business case for more detailed energy surveys at individual property level and development of a bespoke modelling and analysis tool.
 This has been used to successfully identify the most appropriate energy efficiency interventions for our highest energy and carbon intensity sites, and obtain capex approval for over £10m of energy efficiency measures including deployment of networked heating controls, solar PV, air source heat pumps and a second phase of LED lighting building on our first £21m LED lighting and controls project that was approved in 2014.